 Language is always changing.
 Keep an up-to-date dictionary.

-The word ‘Phubbing’, coined to describe the uniquely 21st century phenomenon of ignoring the person in front of you in favour of your phone, has reached more than 300 million people and sparked global discussion around mobile phone etiquette.
-The film is the culmination of a journey that began at 4.22pm on 22 May 2012 at the University of Sydney, when a team of language experts assembled by McCann and Macquarie Dictionary first coined the word ‘phubbing’.
+The word ‘Phubbing’, coined to describe the uniquely 21st century phenomenon of ignoring the person in front of you in favour of your phone, has reached more than 500 million people and sparked global discussion around mobile phone etiquette.
+The film is the culmination of a journey that began at 4.22pm on 22 May 2012 at the University of Sydney, when a team of language experts assembled by McCann and Macquarie Dictionary first coined the word ‘phubbing’ – the first time the birth of a word has been caught on camera, and tracked as it makes its way into popular usage.